makrai/notes/marzi20-inflection-synt-interface-blevins-book.md

 Inflection at the morphology-syntax interface
-Chapter (PDF Available) · April 2020 with 28 Reads
-DOI: 10.1515/9783110440577-007
-In book: Word Knowledge and Word Usage, A Cross-Discip Guide to the Mental Lex
+Claudia Marzi, James P Blevins, Geert Booij, Vito Pirrelli In book: Word Knowledge and Word Usage, A Cross-Discip Guide to the Mental Lex 2020

-Claudia Marzi, James P Blevins, Geert Booij, Vito Pirrelli

 * basic units of inflection and how do speakers acquire and process them?
 How
 * vary across languages?
 Are some inflection systems somewhat more complex than